COVID-19 protests in the United Kingdom: April 2020

 On 20 April, two anti-lockdown protesters had a stand-off with police on the roof of Shrewsbury College; they were then arrested.

-On both 25 April and 1 May, Piers Corbyn was present at an anti-lockdown protests in Glastonbury.
+On both 25 April and 1 May, Piers Corbyn was present at an anti-lockdown protest in Glastonbury.
 On 25 April, Corbyn made a speech to the 30 to 100 other protesters, where he denied the pandemic was occurring, and criticised public health measures.
 A police spokesperson said they encouraged protesters to adhere to social distancing guidance, and that the protest ended within an hour.

 May 2020

 A group of around 20 people, which included some young children, held a peaceful protest and defied social distancing rules outside New Scotland Yard on 2 May.
 Another protest was held by a group of between 40 and 50 people on Lambeth Walk, near Westminster Bridge, on 9 May.
 A number of people were arrested and fixed penalty notices were issued by the police.

 Protests against the United Kingdom's COVID-19 lockdown, to be held across the country in the weekend of 16 May, in cities such as Manchester, Bristol, Leicester and Southampton, were advertised online, produced by the UK Freedom Movement, an online group.
 On 15 May, former leader of the far-right group Britain First Jayda Fransen was associated with that apparent anti-lockdown movement circulating online due to her registration as director of Freedom Movement Ltd with Companies House, but Fransen has denied any involvement.
 On Saturday, 16 May, 50 anti-lockdown and anti-vax protesters defied social-distancing rules at Speakers' Corner in Hyde Park, including Piers Corbyn.
 There were further smaller protests on the same day in Manchester, Glasgow, Belfast and other cities across the country.

 A small anti-lockdown protest took place along Hove seafront on 18 May.
 A protest the next day was held at Hampstead Heath, who demanded the reopening of its ponds as council had refused to reopen them.
 This was followed by another protest on 23 May that was held on Clapham Common, with around 20 protesters calling for the lockdown to come to end and for children to only return to school if there is "no social distancing".
 Another protest was held at Hyde Park on 30 May.